When you buy through links on our site, we may earn an affiliate commission. Learn more

 These two accounting tools have a lot in common.

 - Both are user-friendly with impressive mobile applications.
-They will help you track expenses and offer a list of customizable tools that you can use to manage your business efficiently.
+In addition, they will help you track expenses and offer a list of customizable tools that you can use to manage your business efficiently.

 - Both tools are suitable for people who have little experience with accounting tools.
 There’s a learning curve, but it’s manageable.